 Pretty little moorland villages, coastal walking trails steeped in history, forests full of adventure, along with the historic abbeys and castles make the moors a truly magnificent landscape to enjoy.

 Two national park centres at Danby and Sutton Bank are a great way to lean more about North York Moors.
+To begin with, Sutton Bank has an easy trail to "Englands Finest View" along with bike hire, and a walk along to the White Horse of Kilburn.

 Distance 23 miles from Low Costa Mill

-Whitby is not just about Whitby Abbey and Dracula, although the Abbey is certainly worth a visit, the working harbour and piers, fresh fish and chips, miles of beaches with brightly painted beach huts and the boutique shops through the quirky cobbled lanes make Whitby a must visit.
+Whitby is not just about Whitby Abbey and Dracula, although the Abbey is certainly worth a visit.
+The working harbour and piers, fresh fish and chips, miles of beaches with brightly painted beach huts and the boutique shops through the quirky cobbled lanes make Whitby a must visit.

 Distance 19 miles from Low Costa Mill